mrfito/WildTech-Visioneers/README.md

 - Scalabitliy

 Real time
-- then availability, reliabilty, perfoermance
+- then availability, reliabilty, performance

 ## Identify Components
 - User
   - Control camera
-   1 Turn on and off
+    - Turn on and off
-   2 Change settings
+    - Change settings
-   3 Upload models
+    - Upload models
-   4 receive small alert from camera
+    - receive small alert from camera
   - Analyze videos using third parties
   - Train edge models. using their own labelled videos
   - Publish frames to iNaturalist
   - Publish species occurrances
 - System: Mobile App
 - Camera
-  1 triggered based on the movement of target animals 2 identifies the species
+  - triggered based on the movement of target animals
+  - identifies the species
-  3 process the footage
+  - process the footage
-  4 send a small alert message to the users via LoraWan, 3G or satellite
+  - send a small alert message to the users via LoraWan, 3G or satellite

 - Third party services (AI, etc)